RobDWaller/robdwaller.github.io/_posts/2018-03-12-five-tips-tech-team-management.md

 All of these issues are understandable and easily explained to the non-technical.
 They will also stand as solid principles to guide your team and provide them with the time and space to develop good, secure, bug free software.
 Overall this will be good for your business, reputation and profit margins.

-As a manager you will have to compromise in many areas.
-The important point is to learn how to navigate a path between belligerence and softness.
-If you are too belligerent you're going to annoy people, even if you are right.
-By contrast if you are too soft your team will be buffeted around like a small boat in a storm.
-You will work longer hours, suffer more stress and produce poorer software.
-Essentially you should aim, as Aristotle might say, to find the 'mean' between belligerence and softness.

 ### Keep Coding

-There is no reason to stop coding when you become amanager.
+There is no reason to stop coding when you become a manager.
 I very rarely code at work now, but I continue to work on some personal projects and regularly attend technical conferences and meetups.
 It's important to keep your toe in the water and there is no reason you shouldn't.

 Get involved in an open source project, or write and maintain your own library.
 It only has to be a few hours a week.
 But if you contine to code it will help you stay in touch with what your team members are doing; what is happening in the wider technical space; and maintain your passion for the subject.
-This will maintain your team's trust in you decisions and help you better advise your organisation.
+This will increase your team's trust in your decisions and help you better advise your organisation.
 Overall this can only help you as a manager, so keep coding.

 There is of course a great deal more to say on this subject.
 I hope though that it encorages more developers to become managers as this can only be good for our industry.